April Checklist: Spring is here!

 Seed starting tender vegetables can now begin in earnest, either indoors under lights or outdoors in a cold frame.
 You may have already sown a few rows of Peas, Spinach, Arugula, and Radishes.
 If not, now’s the time.

-Brassicas: It's prime time for sowings of Kale, Collards, Cabbages, Kohlrabi, and Broccoli.
-These brassicas are all adaptable crops that can be started any time from now until mid-July, providing healthy greens for the table from May until December.
+Brassicas: It's prime time for indoor sowings of Kale, Collards, Cabbages, Kohlrabi, and Broccoli.
+If direct sowing outdoors, use row cover to protect these varieties from insect pests and sudden dips in temperature.
+Brassicas are all adaptable crops that can be started any time from now until mid-July, providing healthy greens for the table from May until December.

 Salad Greens: Lettuce and many herbs for fresh salads--Parsley, Cilantro, Chervil--can be sown now under protection.
 Direct sow Spinach and Arugula without protection; both love the cold.